- The Trust

-Settlement of the site dates back as far as the bronze age, with Roman, Saxon, Medieval ages all having left their mark on the landscape.
-Still imposing on the town is the Norman built Taunton castle.
+Settlement of the site dates back as far as the bronze age with Roman, Saxon and Medieval ages all having left their mark on the landscape.
+Still imposing on the town is the Norman-built Taunton castle.
 Originally the site of a Saxon construction, the Normans built the stone castle seen today – with it having undergone extensive repair and reconstruction since.

-Used on and off during the last millennia, if featured prominently during the English Civil War having exchanged hands numerous times during the conflict, and withstanding siege three times and directly assisting to secure an eventual parliamentarian victory.
+Used on and off during the last millennia, it featured prominently during the English Civil War, having changed hands numerous times during the conflict.
+It withstood siege three times and directly helped to secure an eventual Parliamentarian victory.

-The castle currently homes both the Museum of Somerset and the Somerset Military Museum, where visitors can view exhibits relating to the history of the country of Somerset and displays finds from the region including the famous Frome Hoard – a trove of over 52,500 silver and bronze roman coins discovered by metal detector in 2010.
+The castle is currently home to both the Museum of Somerset and the Somerset Military Museum, where visitors can view exhibits relating to the history of the county of Somerset.
+The castle displays finds from the region including the famous Frome Hoard – a trove of more than 52,500 silver and bronze Roman coins discovered by metal detector in 2010.

-Not satisfied with homing a well-used castle, Taunton’s location again promoted it to a position of interest during the second World War.
+Not satisfied with homing a well-used castle, Taunton’s location again promoted it to a position of interest during the Second World War.
 The threat of invasion led to numerous defensive lines being created all over the country and Taunton was designated as the crux of one known as the Taunton Stop Line.
-It’s task being to prevent or slow invaders from pushing inland from potential western landing points.
+Its task was to prevent or slow invaders from pushing inland from potential western landing points.
 Many of these defensive positions are still present today.

-With those days long past, locals prefer to enjoy more leisurely past times.
-Not only is there a cricket ground to enjoy, but a cricket museum to go with it for those that know their Googly’s from their Carrom Balls, or you can enjoy the weekly Farmers market still going strong after so many years.
+With those days long past, locals prefer to enjoy more leisurely pastimes.
+Not only is there a cricket ground to enjoy, but a cricket museum to go with it for those that know Googly from a Carrom Ball, or you can enjoy the weekly Farmers market still going strong after so many years.
 You’ll have no problem finding things to do in Taunton.